rupertn/predicting_flight_delays/README.md

 Given the quantity and size of the data sources used, along with the desired structure of the combined dataframe, I felt using SQL Server to join the data sources would be more straightforward than using python.
 The most complex step was joining the on-time performance and weather report data based on the closest weather report time to the scheduled departure time of each flight.
 Across all flights, a mean differential of 16 minutes was achieved.

 ## Exploratory Data Analysis
+Below are some highlights of the data exploration.
 ![](/Images/aircraft_age_dist.png)
 ![](/Images/departure_hour_delay.png) ![](/Images/storm_delays.png)![](/Images/corr_matrix.png)